White circle

 Timeline: Work in progress

-My Role: I am the primary UX designer on the project where I collaborate with the Principle UX Designer, Senior UX Researcher, Product Manager, Commercial Program Manager and other stakeholders on the global team to redesign the reports & recommendations workflows and interface.
+My Role: I am the primary UX designer on the project where I collaborate with the Principle UX Designer, Senior UX Researcher, Product Manager, Commercial Program Manager, developers and other stakeholders on the global team to redesign the reports & recommendations workflows and interface.

 Objectives.

-• Give users similar functionality in the portal that they use in external programs so they can operate on the same mental model and don't have to relearn processes.
+• Give engineers similar functionality in the portal that they use in external programs so they can operate on the same mental model and don't have to relearn processes.

 • Offer a better value proposition to customers viewing the insights from the recommendations sent from JCI.
 The current report sent over to customers is not user friendly, meaning they are full of data points and technical terminology that can be hard to understand.
 We need to give them a reason to act upon recommendations to maintain their chillers.